-According to the USDOT Pipeline and Hazardous Materials Safety Administration's Office of Hazardous Materials Safety database (see Appendix F), there is 1 report of Hazardous Materials
+According to the USDOT Pipeline and Hazardous Materials Safety Administration's Office of Hazardous Materials Safety database (see Appendix F), there are 3 reports of Hazardous Materials

-Release events occurring in Irwin County (including the City of Ocilla) between 01/01/1978 and 12/31/2017.
-The Historic Recurrence Interval is 40.00 years.
-This is a 2.50% Historic Frequency Chance per year.
-The past 10-year Record Frequency Per Year is 0.1, the past 20-year frequency is 0.05, and the past 50-year frequency is 0.02 (see the Hazard Frequency Table in Appendix D).
-No hazardous materials release events have been recorded since the previous Hazard Mitigation Plan was completed.
+Release events occurring in Cook County (including the Cities) between 01/01/2001 and 12/31/2017.
+The Historic Recurrence Interval is 5.67 years.
+This is a 17.65% Historic Frequency Chance per year.
+The past 10-year Record Frequency Per Year is 0.1, the past 20-year frequency is 0.15, and the past 50-year frequency is 0.06 (see the Hazard Frequency Table in Appendix D).